Hornbill-Docs/projectmanager-user-guide/projectmanager-user-guide/my-projects/projects/budgets.md

 ---

 # Project Budgets
-Introduction Project funding can come from one or multiple sources.
+Project funding can come from one or multiple sources.
 Recording this information can be an important consideration.
 Associate individual budget lines to the project.

 ## Adding budgets to a project